Image

 Illegal Search and Seizure

-Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte is vigilant in safeguarding your rights, future, and best interests.
-Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
+Law enforcement often makes procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in Mexico, MO.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
 If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

 Entrapment can occur in a variety of situations throughout Missouri.
-The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might know – particularly when law enforcement runs a child porn sting operation which may round up multiple individuals, not all of whom are guilty.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up numerous people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
-Your Combs Waterkotte Mexico, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography can serve as a strategy to minimize your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
+Your Combs Waterkotte Mexico, MO defense attorney may present various mitigating factors, such as mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Child Pornography Defense Lawyer Mexico, MO | Mexico, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Hesitate – Contact a Mexico, MO Child Pornography Defense Lawyer Now at Combs Waterkotte
+Don’t Hesitate – Connect With a Mexico, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte

-Child pornography charges are gravely serious and can cast enduring, if not permanent, shadows on your reputation and future in Mexico, MO.
+Child pornography charges are serious and can cast enduring, if not permanent, shadows on your reputation and future in Mexico, MO.
 But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Mexico or Missouri along is ill-advised.
+Don’t risk navigating the uncertainties and complexities of the Mexico or Missouri legal system on your own.

 We know that good people often find themselves in bad situations in Mexico and throughout Missouri.
-We’re here to help.
-Call our accomplished Mexico, MO child pornography defense lawyers right away at (314) 900-HELP or complete our online contact form to schedule a free, confidential case review.
+We are here to help.
+Call our accomplished Mexico, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or fill out our online contact form to arrange a free, confidential case review.

 View Service Areas